dosyago/WeirdJSON/README.md

 JSON superset, supporting BigInts, TypedArrays, null, undefined and Symbol.

+Comes in a variety of flavors:

-Supports the full 17-plane Unicode 13, and codes it down to ASCII without Base64.
+- JSON46 - Supports the full 17-plane Unicode 13, and codes it down to ASCII without Base64.
 HUZZAH!
+- JSON36 - JSON46 but coded down to (case-insensitive) A-Z0-9
+- JSON64 - JSON46 but encoded with irradix to a special base64

 Simple example: